Meaning of Shoulder Stand Pose

 - Mind relaxation: It is said that the shoulder stand pose is one of the excellent yoga poses for refreshing and rejuvenating the mind.
 Thus, it also keeps you away from stress and tension.

-Shoulder stand pose contraindications
+Shoulder stand poses contraindications

 Some of the few precautions/limitations of Sarvangasana are: